Jessiwulf/SE322-DesignPatterns-GroupBridge/README.md

 - Wonders: Each city has its own Wonder board; building stages gives special powers or points.
 - Scoring: At the end of the third Age, all categories are scored, and the player with the highest total wins.

-📌 Group Assignment — Bridge Pattern

-Our group was assigned the Bridge Pattern.
-Since the baseline project (score_v0.ts) was designed for the Strategy Pattern, we decided to keep the original files and tests untouched (to preserve correctness), and implement Bridge separately.

-🔹 What We Added

-src/bridge/ → Contains our Bridge implementation.

-Abstractions: Shape, with refined abstractions Circle, Square.

-Implementors: Color, with concrete implementors Red, Blue.

-tests/bridge.spec.ts → Unit tests to confirm Bridge works as expected.

-🔹 Why Bridge?

-The Bridge Pattern lets us decouple an abstraction (Shape) from its implementation (Color), so the two can vary independently.

-Without Bridge → we would need many redundant classes (CircleRed, CircleBlue, SquareRed, SquareBlue, …).

-With Bridge → Shapes and Colors can be combined dynamically at runtime.

-🔹 Verification

-✅ Original scoring tests still pass (score_v0.test.ts).

-✅ Our Bridge tests also pass (bridge.spec.ts).

-Total: 7 tests, 0 failures.